nfnth/nfnth/README.md

 until we meet again Frankenmuth to Leavenworth that 2 girls in a diner

 Katrina Ann / Noah "me" / Adam that's Drake / and the GoT girl that looked back

+Julie Pfingst and Amanda Cassidy and Rochester qQ to QQ 10+ B rest in resume